mariusk/android-with-emacs/README.md

 ;; Tries to locate the gradlew wrapper, and if found create and return ;; a "make" string which changes into that directory and executes ./gradlew ;; with assembleDebug by default.
+;;
+;; How to recognize compilation errors.
+;; For some reason, the errors returned when compilation is run from within emacs is:
+;;   :TournmanApplication:compileRelease/home/marius/p/tournman/android/workspace/TournmanProject/TournmanApplication/src/main/java/net/kjeldahl/tournman/TournmanActivity.java:153: error: ';' expected
+;;
+;; This regexp captures the filename and line number by looking for ":compile.*?(filename):(lineno):
+(require 'compile)
 (add-hook 'java-mode-hook
           (lambda ()
             (unless (file-exists-p "gradlew")